yogeshmotiyani12/FSJS_2/ARTICLES/Readme.md

-# This contains the details of articles I have written as part of FSJS 2.
+# This folder contains all the details of articles I have written as part of FSJS 2.

 ## This are the articles I have written so far I will be adding more in the future.